Little free Libraries

 Creating a Community of Readers:

-Free Little Libraries help make books easy to find and free for families in our community.
+Little Free Libraries help make books easy to find and free for families in our community.
 Our community believes early reading is important because it builds language, imagination, and school readiness from a young age.
 By giving children regular access to books, these libraries help families build their own home libraries over time.
 This means more chances to read together, learn new words, and create positive reading habits that support children’s success in school and beyond.

 Meet the Builders: